-We are enrolling and dosing patients in the first stage of the pivotal Cyprus2+ study of UX701 for the treatment of Wilson disease.
-In July 2023, we announced the data safety monitoring board reviewed safety data from Cohort 1 and recommended escalating to the second dose level (1.0 x 10^13 GC/kg dose).
-Dosing in Cohort 2 has begun and Stage 1 is currently on track to complete enrollment around the end of the year.
-During this stage, the safety and efficacy of up to three dose levels of UX701 will be evaluated over the course of 52 weeks and a dose will be selected for further evaluation in stage 2.
-We expect to have interim data on safety and potentially initial signs of clinical activity in the first half of 2024.
+We are currently enrolling and dosing patients in the first stage of the pivotal Cyprus2+ study of UX701 for the treatment of Wilson disease.
+Dosing in Cohort 2 has been completed. he data safety monitoring board (DSMB) is scheduled to meet and will review the available safety data from Cohort 2 before making a recommendation on escalating to the third dose level (2.0 x 10^13 GC/kg dose).
+During this stage, the safety and efficacy of up to three dose levels of UX701 will be evaluated over the course of 52 weeks and a dose will be selected for further evaluation in Stage 2.
+The seamless study is expected to complete dosing of all 3 dose cohorts in Stage 1 around the end of 2023 and these data are expected in the first half of 2024.